-If you shoot underwater macro, you probably know the dilemma: You’ve got a 90 mm or 105 mm macro lens, which is great for shy subjects, but sometimes you wish you had the wider, more forgiving look of a 60 mm macro, without swapping lenses mid-dive.
-That’s exactly where the Nauticam MFO-3 Macro Wet Lenscomes in.
+You’ve got a 90 mm or 105 mm macro lens, which is great for shy subjects, but sometimes you wish you had the wider, more forgiving look of a 60 mm macro, without swapping lenses mid-dive.

 If you’ve ever tried to photograph a tiny nudibranch doing something adorable (or just existing), you already know: macro photography underwater is a game of patience, precision, and the right gear.
 And when it comes to gear, Nauticam’s Super Macro Converter 3 (SMC-3) is quickly becoming a favorite tool for underwater shooters who like to get up close and personal with the smallest critters in the sea.
+The SMC-3 is part of the Nauticam conversion lenses range designed for underwater macro photography.

 So, what makes this new version special?
 Let’s dive in.